 • A feeling of a tightness in the chest

 • Coughing at night or early morning

-If you have a hard time identifying asthma attack symptoms, learn how to use a peak flow meter, a portable device that measures your ability to push air out of your lungs.
+If you have a hard time identifying asthma attack symptoms–especially as they are happening–learn how to use a peak flow meter, a portable device that measures your ability to push air out of your lungs.
 Make a note on your asthma action plan of what your results are when your asthma is under control and what you should do when those results change.